 This charter is intended to guide the formation and efforts of a Technical Type Np Prescriptions Workgroup (hereafter: Workgroup), which is a sub-group of the Timber, Fish and Wildlife (TFW) Policy Committee (hereafter: Policy).
-The Workgroup will be formed as an outcome of alternative actions proposed by Policy in response to the study entitled Effectiveness of Experimental Riparian Buffers on Perennial Non-fish-bearing Streams on Competent Lithologies in Western Washington (hereafter: Hard Rock Study; Attachment 1).
-The purpose of the workgroup is to develop proposed Riparian Management Zone (RMZ) buffer prescriptions for Type Np streams in western Washington streams in areas of hard rock lithology, to achieve temperature protection objectives.
+The Workgroup will be formed as an outcome of alternative actions proposed by Policy in response to the study entitled Effectiveness of Experimental Riparian Buffers on Perennial Non-fish-bearing Streams on Competent Lithologies in Western Washington (hereafter: Hard Rock Study).
+The purpose of the workgroup is to develop proposed Riparian Management Zone (RMZ) buffer prescriptions for Type Np streams in western Washington for Policy's consideration.
+Based on the scope of the Hard Rock Study, the initial focus is on western Washington streams in areas of hard rock lithology, to achieve temperature protection objectives.
 However, this scope may be expanded per the direction of Policy as more information becomes available.